felixge/sqlbench/README.md

 # sqlbench

-sqlbench benchmarks one or more SQL queries against each other, outputting statistics
+sqlbench compares the runtime of one or more SQL queries with each other.

 ![screen recording](./recording/recording-min.gif)